capnmidnight/JWD/README.txt

 This is "Just Write, Dammit!"
 As in, that's all you can do when you use it.
 As in, put Twitter/Facebook/G+/Farmville/etc. down and just write, dammit.
+To quote my father during bouts of homework, "put the pencil ON the paper and MOVE YOUR HAND!"
 It blocks out all of the background noise of your computer so you can focus on one thing: writing.

 It runs on any operating system that supports Java 6.
 It runs in complete full screen mode.
 The text is large to encourage flow.
 The